-- All Available Funds are invested in Flow-Through Shares of Resource Issuers that, in turn, expend such amounts on Eligible Expenditures which are renounced directly to the Partnership with an effective date in 2024 and allocated to a Limited Partner and deducted by it commencing in 2024. - The premiums paid to acquire Flow-Through Shares from Resource Issuers is 10%. - 50% of the Investments qualify for the 15% ITC and 50% of the Investments qualify for the 30% CMETC.
-Investments qualify 100% for the 20% BC mining flow-through share tax credit. - The Subscriber is an individual and resides in British Columbia and is subject to the highest British Columbia marginal tax rate of 53.50% - The Operating Reserve covers all annual operating and administration expenses for the duration of the Partnership.
+- All Available Funds are invested in Flow-Through Shares of Resource Issuers that, in turn, expend such amounts on Eligible Expenditures which are renounced directly to the Partnership with an effective date in 2025 and allocated to a Limited Partner and deducted by it commencing in 2025. - The premiums paid to acquire Flow-Through Shares from Resource Issuers is 10%. - 50% of the Investments qualify for the 15% ITC and 50% of the Investments qualify for the 30% CMETC.
+Investments qualify 100% for the 20% BC mining flow-through share tax credit. - The Subscriber is an individual and resides in British Columbia and is subject to the highest British Columbia marginal tax rate of 53.50%. - The Capital Gains Proposals are assumed not to be enacted or otherwise in force for federal and provincial tax purposes (including retroactively) at any relevant time. - The Operating Reserve covers all annual operating and administration expenses for the duration of the Partnership.
 The total aggregate value of Agents' Fees, Offering expenses (including travel, sales and marketing expenses), a payment to sellers and finders, and Operating Reserve is 9% of the total aggregate size of the Offering.
 For ease of calculation it is assumed the present value of the deduction of these expenses in future taxation years are the same as if each deduction had taken place in the first year. - The partnership is dissolved after 12 months.
 The value of the investment returned to the Subscriber remains the same as the Available Funds less the premiums paid to acquire Flow-Through Shares.
 The Subscriber is subject to capital gains on the full value.

-Overview of Investment Formula Calculation Value Value of Subscriber's investment Investment \$10,000 \$10,000 Less Agents' Fees, Offering expenses and payment to sellers and finders, and Offering Reserve percentage Investment x (Agents' Fees, Offering expenses and payment to sellers and finders, and Offering Reserve percentage) (\$10,000 x 9%) (\$900) Available Funds \$9,100 Less the value of the premiums paid to acquire Flow-Through Shares from Resource Issuers Available Funds - (Available Funds x (1 / (1 + premium))) (\$9,100 - (\$9,100 x (1 / 1 + 10%)))) (\$827) Value at dissolution \$8,273 Subscriber pays capital gains on value of investment at dissolution Value at dissolution x marginal tax rate x 50% (\$8,273 x 53.50% x 50%) (\$2,213) Net amount from the investment received by Subscriber \$6,060
+Overview of Investment Formula Calculation Value Value of Subscriber's investment Investment \$10,000 \$10,000 Less Agents' Fees, Offering expenses and payment to sellers and finders, and Offering Reserve percentage Investment x (Agents' Fees, Offering expenses and payment to sellers and finders, and Offering Reserve percentage) (\$10,000 x 9%) (\$900) Available Funds \$9,100 Less the value of the premiums paid to acquire Flow-Through Shares from Resource Issuers Available Funds - (Available Funds x (1 / (1 + premium))) (\$9,100 - (\$9,100 x (1 / 1 + 10%)))) (\$827) Value at dissolution \$8,273 Subscriber pays capital gains on value of investment at dissolution Value at dissolution x marginal tax rate x 50% (\$8,273 x 53.50% x 50%) (\$2,213) Net amount from the investment received by \$6,060